Yusuf4zzam/Text-Summrizer/README.md

 Follow The Steps Bellow:
 1. Download The Repository From [Here](https://github.com/Yusuf4zzam/Text-Summrizer/archive/refs/heads/main.zip).
 2. Open The Folder In The Terminal.
-3. Run <!-- This content will not appear in the rendered Markdown -->
- To Install The Dependencies.
+3. Run 'npm install' To Install The Dependencies.

 Good Luck :+1: